ouspg/secudep/README.md

 BSc.
 Thesis hopefully progressing with peer pressure from [OUSPG Open](https://github.com/ouspg/ouspg-open).

-**Research question/problem:** How to securely deploy/provision Linux installations over insecure network/Internet using truested starting point?
+**Research question/problem (Msc.):** How to securely deploy/provision Linux installations over insecure network/Internet using truested starting point?

+**Research question/problem (BSc.):** Smaller subset of the above :)

 # things

  * Layers to consider:
    * Hardware, boot, OS, configuration management, application
    * e.g. Physical server + USB media, iPXE, Alpine, cloud-init, Docker
    * e.g. Virtualization + PXE, iPXE, Some OS, ...
+(See #2)
    * UEFI Secure Boot out of scope?
+   * Trusted Computing out of scope?
    * How high to climb in this thesis?

  * Chain of trust:
    * We have to trust something. then pass the trust forward.
-     * -> boot image which GPG signed which is verified and then written into USB media
+     * -> boot image which GPG signed which is verified and then written into USB media (See #3)
      * -> trusted USB media includes X.509 certificate pinned HTTPS URL
      * -> Next step (HTTPS) could use HTTP Basic Auth or X.509 client cert for authentication
      * -> HTTPS delivers e.g. GPG public keys for Alpine/CentOS/Debian repository validation